Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Unsaturated van genuchten functions...End

-The previous two instructions are used to choose between the BrooksCorey of Van Genuchten approaches for defining the functions.
-In either case, if no further instructions are issued, the default function parameter values given in Tables :ref:`tab:pm_unsat_function_default` , :ref:`tab:frac_unsat_function_default`  and :ref:`tab:dual_unsat_function_default`  will be used for porous media, discrete fractures and dual continua respectively.
+| The previous two instructions are used to choose between the
+  BrooksCorey of Van Genuchten approaches for defining the functions.
+In either case, if no further instructions are issued, the default function parameter values given in Tables :ref:
+| , :ref:
+| and :ref:
+| will be used for porous media, discrete fractures and dual continua
+  respectively.

 In the case of porous and dual media, these instructions override the pseudo-soil default so that relative permeability factors are applied to